SheepTester/words-go-here/misc/rref.md

 Again, I want to interchange them.
 Do I need to explain why?
 Because it is easier to kill twenty-seven with the help of nine than to kill nine with the help of twenty-seven.
-Then I kill this twenty-seven; I just subtract from the third row the second row multiplied by thre.
+Then I kill this twenty-seven; I just subtract from the third row the second row multiplied by three.
 I got this.

 I have this zero row.
 I could forget about it, but I still keep it, but I didn't have to.
 Okay.
 I divided the second— Well, at this point, you already can say